EdinburghUniversityTheatreCompany/Constitution/EUTC-Constitution.md

     b) Subcommittee members (including Convenors) may be appointed either by the existing Convenors, or by the Committee, in both cases subject to ratification at a Company or General Meeting.\
     c) Subcommittee members may be granted more specific titles and duties by the Convenors as appropriate.
 3. **Assistance Subcommittees:** Assistants to Committee members may be appointed subject to ratification at a Company or General Meeting.
 The Committee member is then additionally considered the sole Convenor of a Subcommittee covering their area of responsibility.
 The Subcommittee is dissolved when the Committee member leaves their position.
-4. Festival Subcommittees are described in Article 6C.
+4. **Festival Subcommittees** are described in Article 6C.
-5. **Permanent Subcommittees may be formed and dissolved by amending this Constitution.
+5. **Permanent Subcommittees** may be formed and dissolved by amending this Constitution.
 If membership falls to zero, the Subcommittee shall continue to exist, but the Committee shall temporarily take responsibility for any vital duties.
-Permanent Subcommittees currently in existence are:**\
+Permanent Subcommittees currently in existence are:\
     a) **IT:** Supervises, administers, monitors, and maintains any IT equipment, software or websites related to the EUTC’s activities.\
     b) **Education:** Supports a healthy workshop schedule within the Company and oversees the EUTC's Youth Project and any liaison with schools.\
     c) **Sustainability:** Works to reduce waste, increase energy efficiency and ensure the environment is considered in Company business.\
     d) **Redevelopment:** Negotiates, proposes, communicates and (if approved) implements any long term and substantial maintenance, refurbishment, and improvement of the Bedlam Theatre (see also 7C/2).\
     e) **Archives:** Preserves and makes accessible the EUTC archives and library, researches the EUTC’s past, and records EUTC shows and general life for posterity.
-6. **Accountability:**
+6. **Accountability:**\
     a) The membership of a Subcommittee must be approved annually by a motion passed at the first General Meeting of Semester 1.
 If this motion is not passed, the current membership of the Subcommittee must stand down, and the Committee must appoint a new Convenor.\
     b) Any member of a Subcommittee may be removed from their position on that Subcommittee by a motion successfully passed at a Company or General Meeting.
 7. **Attendance:** A representative of each Subcommittee must attend one Committee or Company meeting every two weeks.

 ## ARTICLE 4D: ABSENCE, RESIGNATION AND RECALL ELECTIONS
 1. **A temporary arrangements scheme** shall be used if a Committee position becomes vacant, or if a Committee member is unable to fulfil their duties for up to four consecutive weeks.
 The duties of that position (see Article 4B) shall be carried out collectively by other Committee members, or by other appropriate persons approved by a motion at a Committee Meeting.
-2. **Resignation:** An elected position becomes vacant if the incumbent:**\
+2. **Resignation:** An elected position becomes vacant if the incumbent:\
     a) Announces their resignation at any EUTC meeting.\
     b) Informs the President or Secretary of their resignation through verifiable correspondence.\
     c) Has used a temporary arrangements scheme for more than four consecutive weeks, with the unanimous agreement of the welfare contacts.
 3. **By-elections:** If an elected position is vacant, the Committee must trigger a by-election as soon as possible.
-4. **Recall elections for a Committee member or welfare contact may be triggered by any of the following means:**\
+4. **Recall elections** for a Committee member or welfare contact may be triggered by any of the following means:\
     a) A motion successfully passed at a Committee Meeting.\
-    b) A petition of twenty EUTC members submitted to the Committee.\
+    b) A petition of thirty EUTC members submitted to the Committee.\
     c) A motion successfully passed at a General Meeting.
 5. **Timing:** At least one week must have elapsed between the triggering of a recall or by-election and the election itself.
 The election must take place at the first General Meeting after this week has concluded.
 6. **Rules:** Recall and by-elections are governed by the same procedural rules as any other election (see 4A/3).
 The incumbent shall not be barred from standing, unless otherwise disqualified by this Constitution.